jackdbd/zig-tour/slides/learn-zig-to-learn-how-computers-work.md

 </v-click>

 <!--
+Ok, jokes aside, here is why Zig is worth learning.

 C does not describe **how the computer works**, it describes how the **C abstract machine** works.

 **Runtime**, **virtual machine**, and **abstract machine** are different words for the same fundamental thing.
 But they've since gained different connotations, due to non-essential variance in different implementations of these ideas.